Public Scoring Methodology

 Trust and accessibility signals drop when the site is not served securely.

-HTTP does not redirect cleanly
+HTTP does not redirect to HTTPS

 -3